AdaCore/gnatstudio/docs/users_guide/editing.rst

 .. index:: emacs

-:guilabel:`emacs`
+* :program:`emacs`

   This clients start a new Emacs session every time a file needs to be opened.
-You should use :guilabel:`emacsclient` instead, since it's much faster and makes it easier to copy and paste between multiple files.
-The only reason to use this external editor is if your system doesn't support :guilabel:`emacsclient`.
+You should use :program:`emacsclient` instead, since it's much faster and makes it easier to copy and paste between multiple files.
+The only reason to use this external editor is if your system doesn't support :program:`emacsclient`.

 .. index:: vi

-:guilabel:`vim`
+* :program:`vim`

   `Vim` is a vi-like editor that provides a number of enhancements, for example syntax highlighting for all languages supported by GPS.
-  Selecting this external editor starts an `xterm` (or command window, depending on your system) with a running `vim` process editing the file.
+  Selecting this external editor starts an :program:`xterm` (or command window, depending on your system) with a running :program:`vim` process editing the file.

   One limitation of this editor is that if GPS needs to open the same file a second time, it opens a new editor instead of reusing the existing one.

-  To enable this capability, the `xterm` executable must be found in the PATH and thus this is not supported on Windows systems.
-On Windows systems, use the `custom` editor instead.
+  To enable this capability, the :program:`xterm` executable must be found in the PATH and thus this is not supported on Windows systems.
+On Windows systems, use the :command:`program` editor instead.

-:guilabel:`vi`
+* :program:`vi`

-  This editor works exactly like vim, but uses the standard `vi` command instead of `vim`.
+  This editor works exactly like :program:`vim`, but uses the standard :program:`vi` command instead of :program:`vim`.

 .. index:: preferences; editor --> custom editor command

-:guilabel:`custom`
+* :program:`custom`

   Specify any external editor by choosing this entry.
 Specify the complete command line used to call the editor in the :menuselection:`Editor --> Custom editor command` preference.

-:guilabel:`none`
+* :program:`none`

   No external editor is used and the contextual menus won't appear.